National Fuel Gas (NYSE:NFG) Releases FY 2022 Earnings Guidance

-A number of research analysts have recently commented on the company.
-Raymond James increased their price target on National Fuel Gas from $62.00 to $69.00 and gave the company an outperform rating in a research note on Tuesday, October 26th.
-Zacks Investment Research upgraded National Fuel Gas from a hold rating to a strong-buy rating and set a $67.00 price target for the company in a research note on Thursday, October 28th.
+National Fuel Gas (NYSE:NFG) last announced its quarterly earnings results on Thursday, November 4th.
+The oil and gas producer reported $0.95 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.75 by $0.20.
+The company had revenue of $355.99 million for the quarter, compared to analyst estimates of $425.49 million.
+National Fuel Gas had a net margin of 20.87% and a return on equity of 19.80%.
+National Fuel Gas’s revenue for the quarter was up 23.6% on a year-over-year basis.
+During the same quarter last year, the business earned $0.40 EPS.
+As a group, equities research analysts anticipate that National Fuel Gas will post 5.37 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which was paid on Friday, October 15th.
-Stockholders of record on Thursday, September 30th were paid a $0.455 dividend.
-The ex-dividend date of this dividend was Wednesday, September 29th.
-This represents a $1.82 annualized dividend and a dividend yield of 3.07%.
-National Fuel Gas’s dividend payout ratio is presently 62.33%.
+A number of brokerages have recently commented on NFG.
+Zacks Investment Research raised shares of National Fuel Gas from a hold rating to a strong-buy rating and set a $67.00 target price on the stock in a research note on Thursday, October 28th.
+Raymond James raised their target price on shares of National Fuel Gas from $62.00 to $69.00 and gave the company an outperform rating in a research note on Tuesday, October 26th.

-In other National Fuel Gas news, CEO David P. Bauer purchased 3,000 shares of the company’s stock in a transaction that occurred on Thursday, September 23rd.
+In other National Fuel Gas news, CEO David P. Bauer bought 3,000 shares of the business’s stock in a transaction dated Thursday, September 23rd.
 The shares were acquired at an average price of $51.36 per share, with a total value of $154,080.00.
-The acquisition was disclosed in a document filed with the SEC, which is accessible through this link.
+The purchase was disclosed in a document filed with the SEC, which is available at the SEC website.
 Company insiders own 1.73% of the company’s stock.

-A hedge fund recently raised its stake in National Fuel Gas stock.
-Morgan Stanley grew its position in shares of National Fuel Gas (NYSE:NFG) by 36.7% during the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 333,743 shares of the oil and gas producer’s stock after buying an additional 89,633 shares during the quarter.
-Morgan Stanley owned 0.37% of National Fuel Gas worth $17,437,000 as of its most recent filing with the Securities & Exchange Commission.
-Institutional investors own 71.60% of the company’s stock.
+An institutional investor recently raised its position in National Fuel Gas stock.
+Morgan Stanley increased its position in shares of National Fuel Gas (NYSE:NFG) by 36.7% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 333,743 shares of the oil and gas producer’s stock after buying an additional 89,633 shares during the period.
+Morgan Stanley owned about 0.37% of National Fuel Gas worth $17,437,000 at the end of the most recent reporting period.
+71.60% of the stock is owned by hedge funds and other institutional investors.

 National Fuel Gas Co is a holding company, which engages in the production, gathering, transportation, distribution, and marketing of natural gas.
 It operates through the following segments: Exploration and Production, Pipeline and Storage, Gathering, and Utility.
 The Exploration and Production segment handles the exploration for and the development of natural gas and oil reserves in California and in the Appalachian region of the United States.